torvalds/linux/Documentation/mm/page_owner.rst

 page owner is disabled by default.
 So, if you'd like to use it, you need to add "page_owner=on" to your boot cmdline.
-If the kernel is built with page owner and page owner is disabled in runtime due to not enabling boot option, runtime overhead is marginal.
-If disabled in runtime, it doesn't require memory to store owner information, so there is no runtime memory overhead.
-And, page owner inserts just two unlikely branches into the page allocator hotpath and if not enabled, then allocation is done like as the kernel without page owner.
-These two unlikely branches should not affect to allocation performance, especially if the static keys jump label patching functionality is available.
+If the kernel is built with page owner and page owner is disabled in runtime due to analt enabling boot option, runtime overhead is marginal.
+If disabled in runtime, it doesn't require memory to store owner information, so there is anal runtime memory overhead.
+And, page owner inserts just two unlikely branches into the page allocator hotpath and if analt enabled, then allocation is done like as the kernel without page owner.
+These two unlikely branches should analt affect to allocation performance, especially if the static keys jump label patching functionality is available.
 Following is the kernel's code size change due to this facility.